whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    9. Confirm that the notification bar appears & properly updates
    10. Confirm that you are redirected to the run page
    11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
-   12. Confirm that the data exists in the Tale
+   12. Confirm that the data exists in the Tale under External Data

 ### Tale metadata tests
 The purpose of these tests are to confirm that the metadata files (manifest.json, environment.json, LICENSE) we generate are correct.